 About London Transport Museum

-What started with two Victorian horse buses in the early 1920s has turned into the world’s best collection of objects and fascinating interactive exhibits relating to London’s rich public transport history.
+The London Transport Museum hosts the world’s best collection of objects and fascinating interactive exhibits relating to London’s rich public transport history.

-Trains, trams, tubes and buses through the ages are on display and galleries include 19th Century London & Victorian Transport, World’s First Underground, Pioneer Tube, Growth of Suburbia, On the Surface 1900 – 1945, London Transport at War and Digging Deeper.
+Trains, trams, tubes and buses through the ages are on display and galleries include 19th century London & Victorian Transport, World’s First Underground, Pioneer Tube, Growth of Suburbia, On the Surface 1900-1945, London Transport at War, and Digging Deeper.

 The London Transport Museum is a fun, interesting and fascinating day out for the whole family and if you buy a ticket you can go back as many time as you like for free for a whole year!